MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-overview.md

 With Microsoft Entra ID Governance you can implement the following scenarios for employees, business partners and vendors:

-- Govern the identity lifecycle
+- Govern their identity lifecycle
-- Govern access lifecycle
+- Govern their access lifecycle
 - Secure privileged access for administration